 Over and above our direct relief measures, CRY project teams and volunteers have been mobilizing communities and authorities alike, with the help of our partners and supporters, to take action for children at every level and ensure that relief packages reach the most marginalized families.

 Here’s a quick snapshot of the impact we’ve been able to create:

 Migrant Worker Support

-- Helped migrant workers re-register with the PDS system and ensured that their children are re-registered with Anganwadis and the education system as well.
+Helped migrant workers re-register with the PDS system and ensuring that their children are re-registered with Anganwadis and the education system as well.

-- Advocated with village Panchayats to enable 201 families in Uttar Pradesh and 775 families in Chhattisgarh to find work under MNREGA.
+Advocated with village Panchayats to enable 809 families in Uttar Pradesh and 1575 families in Chhattisgarh to find work under MNREGA and NTFP.

-- CRY projects spread awareness amongst 400 migrant labourers from West Bengal, Bihar and Uttar Pradesh in Madhya Pradesh.
+CRY projects spread awareness amongst 400 migrant laborers from West Bengal, Bihar, Uttar Pradesh, and Madhya Pradesh.

-- Prepared a database of migrant workers from West Bengal, Jharkhand and Bihar and shared it with the district administration for provision of transportation to their native homes in Madhya Pradesh.
+Prepared a database of migrant workers from West Bengal, Jharkhand and Bihar and shared it with the district administration for the provision of transportation to their native homes in Madhya Pradesh.